omarbakker/ppt2_solution/README.md

 	+ Returns: a set with 0, 1, and 2.
 + `roadNetwork = "111110101"` and `n=3`
 	+ Returns: a set with 0.
+	+ One can reach all cities in one step from City 0, but we would need two steps to go from City 1 to City 2 or from City 2 to City 1.
+The maximum travel time from City 0 to every part of the kingdom is only 1 step, whereas the maximum travel time from the other cities is 2 steps.
 + `roadNetwork = "1101 1111 0111 1111".replaceAll("\\s","")` and `n=4`
 	+ Returns: a set with 1 and 3.
+	+ One can reach every city in one step from Cities 1 and 3.
+From City 0, one can reach City 2 in two steps (either via City 1 or City 3), and the same is true for City 2 (in terms of reaching City 0).
 + `roadNetwork = "11100 11100 11111 00111 00111".replaceAll("\\s","")` and `n=5`
 	+ Returns: a set with 2.
+	+ One can reach every other city in one step from City 2.
 + `roadNetwork = "10101 01110 11110 01111 10011".replaceAll("\\s","")` and `n=5`
 	+ Returns: a set with 0, 1, 2, 3 and 4.
+	+ The maximum travel time from every city is 2 steps.
+So all cities are equally "central".

 ## Go Ahead, Make That a Fibonacci Number